-Stress relief and mood boosting
+Stress relief and mood boosting Stretching after a snooze

-My kitten scratches my new leather couch/the antique rug/my wicker chair.
+My cat scratches my new leather couch/the antique rug/my wicker chair.

 This is another normal feline behavior that can cause friction at home.
-The important thing to remember is that your kitten has no concept of the value of things and isn't deliberately destroying your possessions.
-She's merely doing what comes natural to her and feels good.
+The important thing to remember is that your cat has no concept of the value of things and isn't deliberately destroying your possessions.
+She's merely doing what comes naturally to her and feels good.

-First, keep your kitten's claws neatly clipped.
+First, keep your cat's claws neatly clipped.
 Just like fingernails, claws grow continuously and must be trimmed every few weeks to every few months, depending on the cat.
-To learn how, read Cat Claw Clipping on our website and/or attend one of our Claw Clipping Clinics, held on the first and third Sunday of every month from 10-11 a.m.
+To learn how to clip your cat's claws read Cat Claw Clipping on our website and/or attend one of our Claw Clipping Clinics, held on the first and third Sunday of every month from 10-11 a.m.

-Second, make sure your kitten has several sturdy scratching posts of varying textures.
-Place them strategically around the house, close to items you don't want her to scratch.
-Temporarily cover any furniture she's already begun to scratch with an unattractive surface like Sticky Paws®.
-If necessary, use treats or play to entice your kitten over to the post (never carry her there or physically force her), and praise her lavishly when she uses it.
+Second, make sure your cat has several sturdy scratching posts of varying textures.
+Place them strategically around the house, near items you don't want her to scratch.
+Temporarily cover any furniture she's already begun to scratch with an unattractive surface like Sticky Paws.
+If necessary, use treats or play to entice your cat over to the post (never carry her there or physically force her), and praise her lavishly when she uses it.